Mixing Text and Image in SwiftUI

 }

-Although we can use SF Symbols app to modify or create custom symbols, SF Symbols still cannot meet the requirements in many cases due to limitations such as color and proportion.
-In this case, we need to use real Images for text and image integration.
+Although we can use the SF Symbols app to modify or create custom symbols, due to limitations in color, scale, and more, SF Symbols often cannot meet all needs.
+In such cases, we need to use actual Image views for text-image mixing.

 Swift